todbadrakh/ngp-comp-chem/docs/install_openmpi_4.1.6.md

 'configuration.'
 We will now configure the OpenMPI 4.1.6 installation with the following options:

-a.
-Install the program in the `/<path-to-proj-shared>/<username>/openmpi/4.1.6` folder by using the `--prefix` option.
+1. Install the program in the `/<path-to-proj-shared>/<username>/openmpi/4.1.6` folder by using the `--prefix` option.

-b.
-Link the program to MPIx library using the `--with-mpix` option.
+2. Link the program to MPIx library using the `--with-mpix` option.

-c.
-Link the program to the UCX library using the `--with-ucx` option.
+3. Link the program to the UCX library using the `--with-ucx` option.